turingschool/backend-curriculum-site/module2/lessons/route_helpers.md

 Run `rails c` to create some new songs, and see if they display appropriately on your pages.

 Create link helpers to create links between the two views.

-### For CodeAlong time this afternoon:

-We will be building BookShelf.
-It is an app that we will use for some homework assignments and other lessons.
-You can find the directions and [tutorial here](https://github.com/turingschool/lesson_plans/blob/master/ruby_02-web_applications_with_ruby/outlines/forms_and_route_helpers_in_rails.markdown)